 Alameda Point, near Oakland, California, will see construction of a 158,000-square-foot outpatient clinic, a columbarium, and administrative offices for the Veterans Health Administration, Veterans Benefits Administration, and the National Cemetery Administration.
 Construction is expected to be complete in 2025.

 The Livermore Realignment & Closure project includes construction of an outpatient clinic, an engineering and logistics support facility, and a 120-bed community living center in Stockton, California; an outpatient clinic and utility plant in Fremont, California, and a 30,000-square-foot renovation to establish a specialty procedure center in Palo Alto, California.
-Construction is expected to be complete in 2022.
+Of these, the community outpatient clinic is currently under construction and expected to be complete in 2023.
+The other facilities are in pre-construction phases.

 USACE has completed two other DVA projects in Utah and Colorado.
 In 2011, the George E. Wahlen DVA Medical Center in Salt Lake City, Utah, received a new outpatient mental health clinic addition, and in 2012, we constructed a 30,000-square-foot surgery floor addition to the DVA Medical Center in Grand Junction, Colorado.